Shotbow/fudawiki-files/hanafuda/games/sakura.md

 **The winner of the round becomes dealer for the next round.**

 ## Turns
-On their turn, a player chooses a single card from their hand and plays it to the table.
+On their turn, a player chooses a single card from their hand and plays it to the field.

-* **If it belongs to the same month as another card on the table**, then the cards *match*, and this matching pair is moved to the player's score pile.
+* **If it belongs to the same month as another card on the field**, then the cards *match*, and this matching pair is moved to the player's score pile.
-* **If the played card matches with two cards on the table**, then the player may choose which one they capture.
+* **If the played card matches with two cards on the field**, then the player may choose which one they capture.
-* **If the played card matches *three* cards on the table**, then all three are captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and unable to be captured).
-To help in recognising this case, three cards of the same month on the table are often collected into a small pile at the beginning of the round.
+* **If the played card matches *three* cards on the field**, then all three are captured along with the played card (this is to prevent cards from becoming 'stuck' on the table and unable to be captured).
+To help in recognising this case, three cards of the same month on the field are often collected into a small pile at the beginning of the round.
-* **If the played card does not match any card**, then it remains on the table, and may subsequently be captured by other played cards.
+* **If the played card does not match any card**, then it remains on the field, and may subsequently be captured by other played cards.

 > If a card is played that matches something on the table, then the player *must* capture, as described above.
 However, there is no obligation to play a card that matches something, even if the player has one in their hand; they may, if they wish, elect to play a card that matches nothing on the table.
 {.is-warning}